chicagomg/action-deploy-s3/README.md

 <br>

-<b>script dosen't copy .js, .css, .hdr, .gltf, .bin files.
+<b> !!! script dosen't copy .js, .css, .hdr, .gltf, .bin files.
 It just takes .gz version of them, cuts .gz, and pushes them to s3 with right metadata, like Content-Type and Content-Encoding:gzip.</b>